 To get the most out of therapy, you’ll need to show up, challenge yourself, be vulnerable, speak up, and stay actively engaged in your growth outside of sessions.

-Brittany also provides individual therapy through her private practice, the Healing Collective Counseling & Consulting PLLC.
+Brittany provides individual therapy through her private practice, the Healing Collective Counseling & Consulting PLLC.
 Learn more about Brittany’s practice here.